 Why “blue chip”?

 The story behind the moniker “blue chip” goes like this.
 In keeping with the high risk and volatile essence of stock-picking, the term blue chip was derived from poker.
 The blue chip in poker represents the highest value.
 In the United States, around the 19th century, the term blue chip was associated with high-value property.
-This established connotation extended to a blue chip stock in the 1920s.
+This established connotation extended to blue chip companies in the 1920s.

 The origin of this term can be traced back to a Dow Jones reporter.
 According to some, this was first coined by a certain Oliver Gingold (an early reporter employee of the company that would later be called Dow Jones) Once, when Gingold was standing by the stock ticker, noticing several trades at 200$ or $250 a share or more, he said to his colleague that he intended to return to office to “write about the blue chip stocks”.
 The investment community has employed it in stock market terminology ever since, originally using it as a label for high priced stocks, and eventually using it to refer to high-quality stocks that have withstood the test of time.